eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 Refer to the instructions [here](https://clo.ng/blog/detectionlab-on-esxi/) in the Software section and also the instructions [here](https://nickcharlton.net/posts/using-packer-esxi-6.html).
 The following steps should be executed on the ESXi machine.

-1. Navigate to `https://<your_esxi_ip_here>/ui/#/host/manage/services` and set the policy for SSH to "start and stop with host", and be sure to manually start the service as well.
+1. Navigate to `https://<YOUR ESXi IP ADDRESS>/ui/#/host/manage/services` and set the policy for SSH to "start and stop with host", and be sure to manually start the service as well.

 2. The ESXi instance must have at least two separate networks - one that is accessible from your current machine and has internet connectivity and a HostOnly network to allow the VMs to communicate over a private network.
 The network that provides DHCP and internet connectivity must also be reachable from the host that is running *Terraform* - ensure your firewall is configured to allow this.
 Below are some references.